-Tearing of the ACL is the most common orthopedic injury in dogs.
-The ACL/CCL is one of the main stabilizing structures in the stifle (knee) joint.
-The ACL surgical repair procedure which is performed at NAHAH is proprietary and incorporates the general principals of the “lateral suture” or “external imbrication” procedure (which typically utilizes only a single “suture”) to provide support and stabilization for the stifle joint of the canine patient.
+Tearing of the cranial cruciate ligament (CCL or ACL) is the most common orthopedic injury in dogs.
+The CCL (ACL) is one of the main stabilizing structures in the stifle (knee) joint.
+The CCL (ACL) surgical repair procedure performed at the Massachusetts Veterinary Surgery Referral Center (MVSRC) at NAHAH is a proprietary procedure which provides exceptional stabilization of the canine stifle joint and consistently outstanding results that enable our patients to be highly functional and resume an active lifestyle.

 Schedule an Appointment Online